cbentley/solr_report/README.md

-This is a python program that parses search results from an Apache SOLR installation used with the DigiTool digital assets management system.
-It locates DigiTool records for archival collections that have been digitized and that have a finding aid.
+Parse search results from an Apache SOLR installation used with the DigiTool digital assets management system.
+Locates DigiTool records for archival collections that have been digitized and that have a finding aid.